Best Dog GPS Tracker UK 2026: Top Picks Compared | Flyball Hub

 The Bottom Line

-For most people, PitPat hits the sweet spot – GPS tracking, activity monitoring, and you're not dealing with an overseas company when something goes wrong.
-If you just want basic tracking without the extras, Tractive does the job for less.
+For most UK dog owners, PitPat hits the sweet spot — GPS tracking, activity monitoring, and you're not dealing with an overseas company when something goes wrong.
+If you just want basic tracking without the extras, Tractive DOG 6 does the job for less.
+Weenect is the pick for rural owners, and Pawfit wins if UK support and waterproofing matter.

 Whatever you choose, the peace of mind from knowing you can find your dog is worth every penny.